 Electrically-operated passenger cars at Daimler

 As the world’s biggest commercial vehicle manufacturer, Daimler is making use of new, sustainable drive systems for its trucks, buses, and vans as well as its cars.
-The eVito is the second all-electric production model that Mercedes-Benz Vans is launching on the market — after the Vito E-Cell in 2010.
-Customers have been able to order the new electric Vito since the end of 2017.
+The eVito is the second all-electric production model that Mercedes-Benz Vans launched on the market — after the Vito E-Cell in 2010.
 Mercedes-Benz Vans plans to electrify all of its commercial model series.
-The eVito will be followed by the eSprinter in 2019.
+The eVito will be followed by the eSprinter in the second half of 2019.

 Electrically-operated vans from Daimler

-Daimler is also planning the market launch of an electric version of our local transport bus Citaro for the same year.
-Thanks to its range of 300 kilometers, this bus can cover the majority of the regular services without any problems.
-With the FUSO eCanter, the Group also leads the way in the field of "green" trucks: Since July 2017, the third generation of the electric light truck has been rolling off the assembly line in small volumes.
+In July 2018, Daimler Buses introduced the eCitaro.
+Thanks to its range of 250 kilometers, this bus can cover the majority of the regular services without any problems.
+With the FUSO eCanter, the Group also leads the way in the field of "green" trucks: Since 2017, the electric light truck has been rolling off the assembly line in small volumes.

 Electrically-operated trucks at Daimler

 In 2014, the world's first fully electric light truck was launched in the fleet test under the name of FUSO Canter E-Cell and has been produced as the FUSO eCanter in a small-volume series since July 2017.
 In the vehicle, a new permanent synchronous electric motor with an impressive output of 185 kW is used.
 Depending on the body, load and operating profile, the range is more than 100 kilometers.

 The Mercedes-Benz electric truck for heavy distribution haulage combines electric mobility and connectivity: By using the intelligent range management, it can travel up to 200 kilometers before needing to be connected to the power line again.
 At the beginning of the next decade, it will be launched on the market as a mass-production vehicle.